Cpf716/SimpleScript-2/README.md

 3. Open a new Terminal window and run `sudo ln -s /usr/local/mysql-connector-c++-8.1.0/lib64/libmysqlcppconn.9.8.1.0.dylib /usr/local/lib` to create a symbolic link to the connector

+* If you have macOS Sonoma 14.0+ installed, navigate to `Build Settings/Targets/Linking/Run Search Paths/` and add `/usr/local/lib`.

 4. Open the `SimpleScript.xcodeproj` file in Xcode, navigate to `Build Settings/Linking/Other Linker Flags/Debug/`, and add `/usr/local/mysql-connector-c++-8.1.0/lib64/libmysqlcppconn.9.8.1.0.dylib`

 5. Similarly, navigate to `Build Settings/Search Paths/Header Search Paths/Debug`, and add `/usr/local/mysql-connector-c++-8.1.0/include/jdbc`